Sucuri/sucuri-wordpress-plugin/playwright/MIGRATION.md

-Speed gains over Cypress come from: reused `storageState` (no per-test UI login), elimination of every fixed `cy.wait(ms)` in favour of web-first assertions / `waitForResponse` / route stubbing, and Chromium-only execution. **Horizontal scaling is via CI sharding** (`--shard=i/n`) — each shard is a separate job with its own isolated `wp-env` (see `.github/workflows/end-to-end-tests.yml`, which keeps the PHP 7.4 / 8.0 matrix as two isolated environments).
+Speed gains over Cypress come from: reused `storageState` (no per-test UI login), elimination of every fixed `cy.wait(ms)` in favour of web-first assertions / `waitForResponse` / route stubbing, and Chromium-only execution.
+The PHP 7.4 / 8.0 matrix entries each run in an isolated `wp-env`.

 ## Re-runnability / idempotency